-If you are deciding where to stay in Mexico City for a monthly furnished stay, the right answer is not always the same as the best tourist neighborhood.
+If you’re deciding where to stay in Mexico City for a monthly furnished stay, the best neighborhood isn’t always the most popular tourist destination.

-For a weekend, you can optimize for restaurants, museums, and nightlife.
-For 30+ nights, the apartment and neighborhood need to support work calls, sleep, groceries, laundry, transit, repeat errands, and a normal weekday rhythm.
+For a weekend trip, you can prioritize restaurants, museums, and nightlife.
+But for 30+ nights, your apartment and neighborhood need to support work calls, sleep, groceries, laundry, transit, errands, and a normal weekday routine.

-StayWork CDMX focuses on furnished stays in Roma Norte and Narvarte because those two neighborhoods solve different monthly-stay problems:
+StayWork CDMX specializes in furnished stays in Roma Norte and Narvarte because these two neighborhoods address different monthly-stay needs:

 - Roma Norte for walkability, cafes, restaurants, coworking access, and a more social first month.

-- Narvarte for quieter nights, residential routine, value, hospital access, and calmer workweeks.
+- Narvarte for quieter nights, residential routine, value, hospital access, and a more stable workweek.

 Start with the portfolio overview on monthly apartments in Mexico City, then use this page to choose the best neighborhood before you book direct.